 Support for the scholarship - Free Gallery Days

-AHA is offering three Gallery Sessions as detailed below for those entering the AHA Sir Trenchard Cox Scholarship.
+AHA is offering three Gallery Sessions as detailed below for those planning to enter the Trenchard Cox Art History Scholarship.
 This is an opportunity to meet AHA tutors, hone the skills needed to do well in the scholarship and to learn about our magnificent courses.
 Once you have applied, we will be in touch before the walk to ask if you have any particular paintings or artefacts you would like to discuss with AHA tutors because they are pertinent for your A-level.
 Remember the study of art and context is useful for so much more that an Art History syllabus alone; consider Classics, Languages and Art.

 Start time is always 1.30 pm and we will offer tea at 2.45 pm and we will be finished by 4.15 pm.